Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons15.md

 ## 🧑‍💻 Test yourself
 1. 📕 Why was the `SafeMath` library widely used before version 0.8?
+- Answer:

+>> The `SafeMath` library was widely used before Solidity version 0.8 to prevent `overflows` and `underflows` in arithmetic operations.
+In versions before 0.8, Solidity did not automatically check for these issues, leading to potential security vulnerabilities. `SafeMath` provided functions that included these checks, ensuring safer and more reliable arithmetic operations.

 2. 📕 Explain the meaning of `integer overflow` and `integer underflow`.
 Make an example using `uint16`.